antor44/livestream_video/README.md

 Keep in mind that compiling whisper.cpp with certain hardware accelerations—such as CUDA on any NVIDIA RTX graphics card—can result in a significant performance boost, compared to the default or CPU-optimized builds of whisper.cpp, including those running on powerful modern CPUs.

+The CPU and CPU-accelerated builds of whisper.cpp are limited by default to 4 threads, as specified in whispercpp’s default configuration.
+This setting helps preserve system resources, allowing other applications to run smoothly or enabling multi-instance and multi-user setups.
+However, modern CPUs can often achieve significantly better performance with more threads.
+To adjust this, edit the livestream_video.sh script and modify the two lines that define the default arguments for WHISPER_EXECUTABLE.
+Replace -t 4 with a higher value, such as -t 16, to allocate 16 threads per instance.
+For other variants of the whisper executable, also update the arguments --n_threads 4 and --threads 4 as needed.

 *The accelerated versions of whisper.cpp may require specific model versions to achieve better performance.

 **Q: How do I configure whisper.cpp for hardware accelerations (e.g., CUDA, Core ML, OpenVINO) and generate the specific models needed?
 Why don't the models downloaded by `playlist4whisper.py` work with all accelerations?**